genomic-medicine-sweden/nallorefs/docs/output.md

 vep_cache
 ```

 Contains merged vep cache input with `--vep_cache`, as described [here](https://genomic-medicine-sweden.github.io/nallo/latest/usage/#snv-annotation).
-By default this pipeline downloads the merged cache, so you may need to update your config file for `ENSEMBLVEP_SNV` and `ÈNSEMBLVEP_SV`, becuase Nallo by default does not expect the merged cache.
+By default this pipeline downloads the merged cache, so you may need to update your config file for `ENSEMBLVEP_SNV` and `ENSEMBLVEP_SV`, becuase Nallo by default does not expect the merged cache.

 The config could for example look like this: